CarlosLeyvaAyala/Sandow-Plus-Plus/docs/user/Sandow Plus Plus - help.md

 ## Really; read this document.
 I promise I tried my best not to be boring
 I always appreciate when authors take their time to explain how to use their mods and... let us be honest: I hate when they don't bother to explain how to play their complex mods and such, so here we are.

-So, let me emphasize again: **Sandow Plus Plus is complex** and you should really read this document.\
+So, let me emphasize again: **Sandow Plus Plus is complex** and you should really read this document.
 If you ever have a problem, I've most likely talked about it in this help file.

- ### This help file has too much links!
+## This file has too many links!
 ... you ungrateful swine ==>:v==

 It's totally done on purpose.
 I don't expect you to read it all sequentially.